Ranchero-Software/NetNewsWireHelp/pages/index.markdown

 ### Other Ways to Get Help

-[Join the Slack group](https://netnewswire.com/slack) and ask questions there.
+[Join the NetNewsWire forum](https://discourse.netnewswire.com/) and ask questions there.

 Post bug reports and feature requests on the [NetNewsWire issues tracker](https://github.com/Ranchero-Software/NetNewsWire/issues).